Low carbohydrate foods

 Nearly all types of meats contain zero carbohydrates, so they are the winning group on this list.

-22. Pork – although be careful with bacons, since they mostly contain more sugar, make sure to watch the labels.
+22. Pork – although be careful with bacon, since they mostly contain more sugar, make sure to watch the labels.

-23. Chicken breast – is the main dish for physically active people seeking for great protein source and good taste.
+23. Chicken breast – is the main dish for physically active people seeking a great protein source and good taste.

-Make sure you consume clean, meats with sauce and marination have added-sugars, thus lose their zero-sugar effect.
+Make sure you consume clean, meats with sauce and marination that have added sugars, thus losing their zero-sugar effect.